apache/fury-site/docs/guide/java/json-support.md

 | Subtype fails                      | Write with the declared base, list the exact runtime class, and use the configured wire shape   |
 | Collection fails                   | Target a supported interface/common implementation or register a codec                          |

-Creator failures other than `Error` are wrapped with their original cause.
+Creator and validator failures other than `Error` are wrapped with their original cause.
 User codec code may still throw its own runtime exceptions.

 ## Related Java guides